Benler123/DL_ASLR/README.md

     2. Create a symlink from your project space to your home directory:
         - `ln -s ~/scratch/.conda ~/.conda`

-### How to Use Environment in PACE

-1. Follow the one-time setup to create a conda symlink.
-2. Log into PACE by running `ssh gburdell3@login-ice.pace.gatech.edu` (substitute your email).
-This will prompt you to log in using your GT password.
+### One Time Data Download

+- Download the preprocessed data using [this link](https://www.dropbox.com/scl/fo/1tkb34i2xyjyl0xkdfmbj/ABjD3H-uKgYVivLEv8dMvjw?rlkey=t13vd2v643wjv8fy0vu0p6xo8&dl=0).
+Put this in your scratch directory.
+- You can alternatively download the data locally by running `python3 preprocessing.py` and transfer to your scratch directory in PACE.

+### Load Anaconda, allocate resources

-3. Load Anaconda by running:
+1. Load Anaconda by running:
     - `module load anaconda3/2022.05.0.1`
-4. Go to the root of the project and run `conda env create -f environment.yml` (skip if you have created the environment before).
-This will create an environment called `DL_ASLR_ENV`.
-5. Deactivate any current environments (if you are in base or any other) by running:
-    - `conda deactivate`
-6. Activate the environment by running:
-    - `conda activate DL_ASLR_ENV`

-### Download preprocessed data

-- Download the data using [this link](https://www.dropbox.com/scl/fo/1tkb34i2xyjyl0xkdfmbj/ABjD3H-uKgYVivLEv8dMvjw?rlkey=t13vd2v643wjv8fy0vu0p6xo8&dl=0).
-Put this in your scratch directory.

-### Allocate resources

-1. Use this command `salloc -N1 --mem-per-gpu=12G -t01:00:00 --gres=gpu:V100:1 --ntasks-per-node=4` to allocate yourself access to a GPU.
+2. Use this command `salloc -N1 --mem-per-gpu=12G -t01:00:00 --gres=gpu:V100:1 --ntasks-per-node=4` to allocate yourself access to a GPU.
 In this case, it will allot a single node, a single V100 with 12gb of memory, 4 cores/threads for 1 hour.
 You can change the duration, nodes and type of GPU depending on your need, but this is a standard choice.

-2. You're now ready to run the project!
+3. You're now ready to run the project!
 Follow the steps in `Running the project locally` to clone the project and run the models.